 At this point, Evil Maya reveals that yes, Maya is Big Sis, and claims that she is also Joker, a revelation that so disarms the party with the revelation that she nearly kills them with her Persona, an evil version of Maya’s starter Persona, Maia.
 Thankfully, the real Maya appears moments later to stop her from finishing the job, and declares that the Evil Maya is actually a rumour demon spawned by the “the party are terrorists” rumours from earlier.
 At this point, the real Joker arrives, and Evil Maya hands him King Leo’s crystal skull, stolen from the rest of the party at some point during the dungeon.
 Thankfully, Maya at long last reveals that Joker is Jun, and then puts him on the ropes by revealing that she actually is Big Sis.
 Noooooo, that can’t be!
 The cliché big sister character who has flashbacks to being at the Alaya shrine and the same hair colour as the girl at the Alaya shrine, and also strongly resembles the girl from the Alaya shrine, was your “Big Sis” from the Alaya shrine??
 Impossibllllllle!

-By the way, does anyone want to talk about the fucking miracle that happened in how Persona 2 IS was released just months after FFVIII, making it unlikely (given the era) that either inspired the other, yet both games feature a cast that secretly knew one another from childhood and their flashbacks also reveal a critical connection to someone they address as “Oneesan” but they all forgot about in the in-between years, but in the present day the matter is back and driving the entire plot?
+By the way, does anyone want to talk about the fucking miracle that happened in how Persona 2 IS was released just months after FFVIII, making it unlikely (given the dev times in the era) that either inspired the other, yet both games feature a cast that secretly knew one another from childhood and their flashbacks also reveal a critical connection to someone they address as “Oneesan” but they all forgot about in the in-between years, but in the present day the matter is back and driving the entire plot?

 Joker has a meltdown at this revelation and screams at rumour-Maya to attack the party.
 This fight was a wash in our favour.
 Evil Maya could barely hurt us and we basically let the fight drive by on auto while we waited for her to dry out her HP sponge so that Kyle could finally get his chance to get to bed (by the way, it took nearly an hour after the pit trap room to clear the dungeon, thanks to some accidental backtracking!).